Sir Boateng Online

 PCF8574A I2C to Hexadecimal Table

-Here 0 correspond to GND (LOW or 0V) and 1 correspond to VCC (HIGH or 5V).
-This means shorting all the terminals A0, A1 and A2 and connecting them to grounding (GND) give 0 0 0 which correspond to 38 in the Hexadecimal table.
-Likewise, if all the terminals are connected to VCC or 5V rail, we get 1 1 1 which correspond to 3F on the hexadecimal table.
-Referring to the image below, it is clear that the I2C chip (PCF8574A) that link the Arduino to the LCD 1 has all configurations pins connected to VCC.
+Likewise, if all the terminals are connected to VCC or 5V rail, we get 1 1 1 which corresponds to 3F on the hexadecimal table.
+Referring to the image below, it is clear that the I2C chip (PCF8574A) that links the Arduino to the LCD 1 has all configurations pins connected to VCC.
 This gives it a hexadecimal address value of 3F.

 interfacing the PCF8574A to the LCD